tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

  ![Open CMD as Admin - 5](Images/cmd-as-admin-5.png)

- * If you do not see the above output, then your environement varibles may not be set correctly.
+ * If you do not see something similar to the above output when running ` php -version`, then your environement varibles may not be set correctly.
 Perform the steps in the below troubleshooting section to make sure that your environment variables are correctly set.

 #### Windows Environment Troubleshooting